 Each Spark Clear Aligners tray is designed to be worn for weeks, not years.
 Retainers, on the other hand, are designed specifically for long-term wear and will be slightly different than your last aligner.
 Always follow your doctor’s recommendations when it comes to retainer usage.

 Keeping up with regular dental care, including brushing teeth twice a day for at least two minutes and flossing once a day, will help keep your smile looking beautiful.
 Doctors recommend using small, circular motions and being careful not to brush too aggressively as this can damage your gums.
 Other recommendations from most doctors are to use fluoride toothpaste and be sure to replace your toothbrush every 3 to 4 months.

 Since a retainer will need to become part of your routine, it is important to know the best ways to clean it depending on which type you have.
+With a removable retainer, you are able to clean it the same way you cleaned your clear aligners.
 If you are wearing your retainer during the day, you should make sure to rinse it out between meals.
 Avoid brushing your retainer using toothpaste, as this can damage the material.
-Instead, clean your retainer with soap and water, or use a solution of 50 percent hydrogen peroxide and 50 percent water or vinegar1.
+Instead, clean your retainer with soap and water, or use a solution of 50 percent hydrogen peroxide and 50 percent water or vinegar.

 With a permanent retainer, you’ll need a small, plastic tool to help thread floss between the teeth for proper cleaning and maintenance.
 Beyond that, you’ll simply need to pay extra attention while brushing to remove any food that may be stuck.